+Attachment 3

-Bond
+RC185640: Bond Conditions

-46within three months of the EMP andMCMP being certified the consent holder shall enter into an enforceable agreement acceptable to the Canterbury Regional Council and the Selwyn District Council that provides a single joint bond, pursuant to sections 108(2)(b) and 108A of the Resource Management Act 1991.
+46 Immediately following commencement of any consent issued under this application the consent holder shall enter into an enforceable agreement acceptable to the Canterbury Regional Council and the Selwyn District Council that provides a single joint bond, pursuant to sections 108(2) (b) and 108A of the Resource Management Act 1991

+46aa These bond conditions will apply to all resource consents relating to the closure and rehabilitation of the Bathurst Coal Mine, consent, namely:

+RC185640

+CRC184166

+CRC200500,

+CRC201366

+CRC201367

+CRC201368

+CRC203016

+CRC214320

+CRC214321

-The purpose of the bond is to secure, in the event of any default by the consent holder:
+46a The purpose of the bond is to secure, in the event of any default by the consent holder:

-a.
-Compliance with all the conditions of this consent that address closure of the mine, including the wetland compensation package;
+(a).
+Compliance with all the conditions of the consents listed in 46aa above, including compliance with the EMP and MCMP (RC185640 Condition 3/CRC xxx) that address closure of the mine, and the wetland compensation package (CRC184166 Conditions 22 – 33);

-b.
+(b).
 The completion of rehabilitation and closure in accordance with the certified MCMP; and

-c.
-Any future monitoring and maintenance obligations of the consent holder under this consent.
+(c).
+Any future monitoring and maintenance obligations of the consent holder under the consents granted arising from these applications, including:

+RC185640 Condition 23 – 28 concerning inspections and remediation following a natural event, and

+RC185640 Condition 31, relating to final landform and cover.

+CRC xxx

-The bond shall provide that the consent holder remains liable under the Resource Management Act 1991 for any breach of the conditions of consentwhich occurs prior to the completion of closure.
+46b The bond agreement shall provide that the consent holder remains liable under the Resource Management Act 1991 for any breach of the conditions of any consent issued which occurs prior to the completion of closure.

-The bond can be ’in the form of a cashbond.
+46c The bond can be either a cash or a Bank bond, at the consent holders choice.

-The consent holder must engage a suitably qualified and experienced person(s) to assess the anticipated costs of the activities listed in Condition11a.
+46d The consent holder must engage a suitably qualified and experienced person(s) to assess the anticipated costs and risks of the activities listed in Condition 46a (a) – (c) and all relevant conditions of all of the issued consents.

-The consent holder shall provide a report to the Canterbury Regional Council and Selwyn District Council which deals with all matters covered by condition11a and identifies the matters to be bonded for, all assumptions, costs, risk elements andbond amount.
+46e The consent holder shall provide a report to the Canterbury Regional Council and Selwyn District Council which specifies all matters covered by conditions 46a (a) – (c) of this consent, and the relevant conditions of Canterbury Regional Consents CRC184166, CRC200500, CRC201366, CRC201367, CRC201368, CRC203016, CRC214320 and CRC214321 and identifies the matters to be bonded for, all assumptions, costs, and risk elements that inform the recommended bond amount.

-If the Canterbury Regional Council and the Selwyn District Council do notaccept the bond amount derived in accordance with condition 11(e) or condition 11(h), the Consent Holder may request that the Canterbury RegionalCouncil and Selwyn District Councilengages a suitably qualified and experienced person to peer review the report prepared in accordance with condition 11(e) or condition 11(h) and give notice, within 30 days of receipt ofthereport, the confirmed amount of the bond.
+46f If the Canterbury Regional Council and the Selwyn District Council do not within 5 working days give notice to accept the bond amount derived in accordance with condition 46(e) or condition 46(h), they will jointly at the consent holders cost engage a suitably qualified and experienced person to peer review the report prepared in accordance with condition 46(e) or condition 46(h) and within 30 days of that notice report, on the alternative amount of the bond.

-If the consent holder and the Councils cannot agree on the terms of the bond, the dispute must be resolved through the dispute resolution process set out incondition 11(f) or referred to arbitration at the election of the consent holder.
+46g If the consent holder and the Councils cannot agree on the terms of the bond including the bond amount and any review of the bond, the dispute must be resolved through the dispute resolution process set out in the bond agreement which will include a mediation clause.

-This condition relates to the setting of the bond amount in accordance with

-conditions 11 – 11(f) and the review of the bond amount in accordance with

-condition 11h.